AnimeThemes/animethemes-web/README.md

 ; The token to use for manual revalidation.
 REVALIDATE_TOKEN=secret

+; Set to any truthy value to activate minimal build mode.
+; In minimal build mode, only a small subset of pages get prerendered at build time.
+MINIMAL_BUILD=true

 ; Set to any truthy value to activate the bundle analyzer.
 ANALYZE=true